-- on the night He was betrayed

-- · after washing the disciples' feet

-- as the shadow of the cross fell unmistakably across His life

-- as one of His disciples hurried to betray Him - at the end of the Last Supper, and - as He headed for the agonies of the Garden of Gethsemane and a Hill of torture and death called Calvary

-So, if Jesus could 'sing' in the darkest moment of His life, we have no excuse for hanging up our harps in the wake of a disaster like this.
+- on the night He was betraved after washing the disciples' feet - as the shadow of the cross fell unmistakably across His life - as one of His disciples hurried to betrav Him - at the end of the Last Supper, and - as He headed for the agonies of the Garden of Gethsemane and a Hill of torture and death called Calvary for hanging up our harps in the wake of a disaster like this.
 In fact, our songs will give us victory over evil.

+So, if Jesus could 'sing' in the darkest moment of His life, we have no excuse